apache/nuttx/mm/shm/README.txt

       regions must be provided by the MMU.
     CONFIG_GRAN=y - The granule allocation is the allocation underlying all paged allocations.
-    CONFIG_GRAN_SINGLE=n - Multiple granule allocators are needed: One for the physical page allocation and one virtual page allocator for each process.
     CONFIG_MM_PGALLOC=y - Enables the physical page allocator CONFIG_MM_PGSIZE - Determines the size of one page that can be mapped by the MMU.